-Returning to work after Covid
+Returning to work after COVID-19

 Need a workplace testing solution?
 Acacium Group can help

-As a UK Government approved COVID-19 testing provider, Acacium Group has carried out over 1 million tests across the UK, allowing employers to mitigate outbreaks in the work environment and protect business operations.
+Acacium Group has carried out over 1 million tests across the UK, allowing employers to mitigate outbreaks in the work environment and protect business operations.

 Employer requirements: a quick recap

 To help employers with this assessment, the Government issued a “Working safely during coronavirus guidance”.
-It recommends that employers establish a set of COVID back-to-work guidelines, outlining the safety measures they have in place.
+It recommends that employers establish a set of COVID-19 back-to-work guidelines, outlining the safety measures they have in place.
 Sensibly, most of you have chosen to maintain practices such as hand sanitisation, good ventilation, and social distancing.
 Many have also deemed it necessary to carry out regular testing; and that’s where Acacium Group can help.

 Is testing in the workplace a legal requirement?